JenniferVonT/the-Quiz/src/js/components/nickname-form/README.md

 ### `addNickname()`

-Method that adds the nickname to the player when the submit button is pressed.
+Method that adds the nickname to the player when the submit button is pressed or entered.

 #### Parameters

  - `event` (event): The submit event object.
-This parameter is automatically passed by the browser when a click event occurs.
+This parameter is automatically passed by the browser when the submit button is pressed.
+It represents the submit event associated with the form.

 ### `get nickname()`